anarkrist/configs/README.md

 # configs
 configuration files for various things (aka dotfiles)

+### [ubu.]sources.list
+repository sourcing file for apt package manager (this one specifically for Ubuntu, more specifically `focal`,
+but will hopefully keep up to date with latest ubuntu version in stable,
+i.e. after `groovy` is released in october 2020, et cetera.
+this is set to hold the repos for all default Ubuntu repositories and their source repositories, including `-proposed`,
+as well as the Canonical Partner repository,
+and the Microsoft repoitories I most use (`prod`, `mssql-server[-2019]`, `azure-cli`, `vscode`, `ms-teams`)
+It also contains information on each repository with links for more explaination,
+and notes on other Microsoft products that use other systems to update,
+i.e. dotNET SDK previews and snapd.
+File goes in `/etc/apt/` as `sources.list`; you likely already have this file,
+so just replace (if on `focal`) or append and amend (if on another system; or have other repitories configured already).

 ### kitty.conf
 configures terminal appearance and behaviour for the Kitty terminal emulator
 [Kitty](https://sw.kovidgoyal.net/kitty/)